DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 2371
   time: '39:31'
   who: Dat
+- header: Motivating team to write articles and contribute to open source
 - line: "Yes, that's definitely true.
 With this open source, many developers want\
     \ to do this.
 But when it comes to actually doing this\u2026 sometimes it's difficult.\
     \ Do you try to give some extra motivation?
 How do you motivate people to actually\